Nargol: Marine geography

 An ancient city 20–40 meters under the sea was reported in the year 2000.
 Thought to be over 9000 years old, it was discovered 20 kilometers off the coast in an area with numerous geometric formations.
 The 9 km long area forms the basis of marine archaeology in the Gulf of Cambay.
 Its status as a major archeological discovery is disputed and studies have yet to be completed.
 The area is very risky and difficult to excavate because of the water depth, strong currents and poor visibility.

 Transport

 The nearest airports are Daman and Surat.
-The nearest railway station is Sanjan, (about 11 kilometres from the village) with frequent train connections to Mumbai in the south and Gujarat in the north.
+The nearest railway station, Sanjan, is about 11 kilometers away from the village and provides train routes going to Mumbai in the south and Gujarat in the north.

 Sports

-Nargol is developed in the field of sports.
-Cricket and Hockey are most of the games played over here.
-There are big grounds to play cricket, hockey and many other games.
-On 4 5 6 of 2013 there was an Open Hockey Tournament, which was first time in Gujarat, organised by Sarpanch Jayesh Baria and Nargol Hockey Club.
-There are many State Tournaments held every year.
+Nargol is known as a good destination for sports including jetskiing, parasailing, and speedboating.

 Education

-Nargol had one of the finest Fine Art Colleges, once covering around 500 students in campus till 2007.
-The College is located at the center of Nargol, in the Campus of Tata Wadia High School.
-Covering ATD as well as Textile Division.
-N.M.
-Wadia (TATA Wadia) High School of Nargol covering around a thousand students was built in 1908 by Nargol Parsi Association and was also known for giving some of the best Hockey players for Valsad District Hockey Team.

-Nargol has 7 schools for children: Dakshina Vidalaya (established 2014, grades 1 to 5), Navatadav Pra.
-Shala (established 1928, grades 1 to 5), N.M.Wadia Tata Wadia (established 1908, grades 6 to 12), Bhakta Shri Jalaram New School (established 1943, grades 6 to 12),Pra.
-Shala Saronda (established 1867, grades 1 to 8, Gujarati Pra.
-Mukhya Shala (established 1983, grades 1 to 8) Pra.
+Nargol has 7 schools.
+Five are for youth: Dakshina Vidalaya (established 2014, grades 1 to 5), Navatadav Pra.
+Shala (established 1928, grades 1 to 5), Shala Saronda (established 1867, grades 1 to 8), Gujarati Pra.
+Mukhya Shala (established 1983, grades 1 to 8), and Pra.
 Shala Nargol-Machhiwad (established 1918, grades 1 to 8).

-Two of them are high schools: N. M. Wadia Tata-Wadia High School Nargol and Bhakta Shree Jalaram New High School.
+Two are high schools: N. M. Wadia Tata-Wadia High School Nargol and Bhakta Shree Jalaram New High School.